tom-howard/ros/docs/COM2009/la1/week5.md

 ```
 ***

-{{% nicenote info %}}
+!!! info
     `rosmsg info tuos_ros_msgs/CameraSweepActionGoal` will work as well, but we get a lot of other information in the output that we're not all that interested in.
 Give it a go and see the difference, if you want to!
-{{% /nicenote %}}

 In order to call this action server, we need to send a **goal**, and `rosmsg info` has just told us that there are **two** goal parameters that we must provide: